“Isn’t it hard to have a relationship when you are traveling all the time?”, people often ask me. “Do you ever have a girlfriend?”

 Bonds form very quickly on the road, whether a friendship or a relationship.
 Without life getting in the way, people become instant best friends.
 And, in this case, instant couples.
 You don’t think about tomorrow or the person’s past.
 You simply enjoy each others’ company for as long as it will last.
 Maybe that’s 4 months in Southeast Asia.
 Maybe it’s a few weeks up the east coast of Australia.
 Or maybe it is just that week together in Amsterdam.

 Destination relationships give travelers a chance at human contact — but without all the messy emotions that so often get involved.
 There’s no baggage.
 There’s a clear start and end date.
 There are no messy breakups.
 Often times you remain good friends.
 I still talk to the girls I’ve dated on the road.
-Because for that time and in that place, we had each other.
-But then we both moved on.
+Because for that time and in that place, we had each other and then we both moved on.

-But for now, what’s more important than finding love is finding myself.
+But, for now, what’s more important than finding love is finding myself.